On topology changes in quantum field theory and quantum gravity: The ground state of quantum gravity

 In the recent theoretical literature, when one works with gravity in a curved background, the constant $ \mu $ is set to $ \mu\approx \sqrt{|T_\mu^\mu|} $, where $ T_\mu^\mu $ is the trace of the energy momentum tensor, see \cite{Shapiro}.
 From the Friedmann universe as a classical space-time one would get $ \mu^2\approx H_0^2 $ if one neglects contributions from pressure and curvature.
 This may get some corrections from the energy of matter fields.
 We can thus reasonably set

-where $ \Lambda $ is the contribution of gravity to the vacuum energy and $ \omega>0 $ is some initially undetermined numerical factor that accounts for the additional energy densities of matter.
+where $ \Lambda $ is the contribution of gravity to the vacuum energy and $ \omega\in \mathbb{R} $ is some initially undetermined numerical factor that accounts for the additional energy densities of matter.

 In his further calculation from \cite{foam}, Hawking used an approximation of the classical gravitational action.
-In \cite{thesispaper1}, the author did Hawking's saddle point computation again, but for the choice $ \mu^2=H_0^2 $, without Hawking's approximation for the action and before the saddle points were computed, $ \Lambda $ was inserted as a function $ \Lambda(V) $.
+In \cite{thesispaper1}, the author did Hawking's saddle point computation again, but for the choice $ \mu^2=H_0^2 $ and without Hawking's approximation for the action, but with the corrected amplitude from \cite{chris}.

 It came later to the attention of this author that Hawking's original calculation was criticized by Christensen and Duff in \cite{chris}.
 They argued that Hawking's Laplace transformation of the amplitude would not converge for negative Euler characteristics $ \chi $.
 However, that is just the case if one keeps $ \mu^2 $ fixed.
 The inverse Laplace transform involves an integration over $ \Lambda $.
-With eq. (\ref{lambdaeq}), it would be wrong to integrate $ \Lambda $ over all possible values and at the same time keep $ \mu^2 $ fixed.
+With Eq. (\ref{lambdaeq}), it would be wrong to integrate $ \Lambda $ over all possible values and thus over all energy densities of the background, and at the same time keep $ \mu^2 $ fixed, which should be the characteristic energy of a system with a loop expansion around a given background that is stopped at higher orders.
+Setting Eq. (\ref{lambdaeq}) with an undetermined factor $\omega$ into the inverse Laplace transform makes it indeed converge.

 Now we make the assumption that the inverse Laplace transform converges.
 If one carefully calculates the saddle points for $ \Lambda $ and $ \chi $ with the recent modifications of Hawking's amplitude, one arrives at the result that the Euler characteristic is given by where $ c $ is some numerical factor and $ V $ is the 4 volume of the space-time.
 We emphasize that $ c $ turns out to be negative for positive 4 volume if the saddle point is carefully calculated, see\cite{thesispaper1}.
 For an expanding universe, this means that one has to expect a negative $ \chi $ with large absolute value, and that one finds that $ |\chi| $ grows with the expansion of the universe.